NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 ## Re-running workflows

 If you run the same command again, Nextflow will re-run the entire workflow from scratch.
-This is an important difference to Snakemake, which only re-runs parts of the workflow that has changed.
-This behaviour exists in Nextflow as well using the `-resume` flag, but it doesn't re-run anything at all by default.
+This is an important difference to Snakemake, which only re-runs those parts of the workflow that have changed.
+This behaviour exists in Nextflow as well through the `-resume` flag, but it doesn't re-run anything at all by default.
 Nextflow does, however, not only keep track of changed inputs and outputs, but also processes and parameters.
 This means you don't have to run with a specific flag and target if you changed a process (like `-R <rule>` in Snakemake), but